 |Nominal duration||3 weeks|

 The program price consists of the course/tuition fee (student or working professional, see details below) plus the registration fee (€60).

-This course/tuition fee covers the online course, course materials and a digital cultural program.
+This course/tuition fee covers the online course and course materials.

 |Registration fee||€60 one-time

 The registration fee is in addition to the course/tuition fee and covers the processing of your application.
 It is payable upon registration.
 Please note that the registration fee is non-refundable.